TomMunoz3772/electroacPy/docs/02-ac-boundary_conditions.md

 # Boundary Conditions
 Boundaries are a key aspect of acoustic simulations.
-While a loudspeaker can generally be defined with infinitely rigid surfaces, some studies need to be given impedance and mirroring planes.
+While a loudspeaker can generally be defined with infinitely rigid surfaces, some studies need to be given impedances and mirroring planes.

 In that fashion, electroacPy provides the **boundaryConditions** class.
-While for now, it has only been used once to create an infinite boundary (simulate the presence of a floor), it is possible to set impedance data on mesh surfaces.
+While for now, it has only been used to create an infinite boundary (simulate the presence of a floor), it is possible to set impedance data on mesh surfaces.

 ## Implementation
 Boundary conditions should be passed as keyword arguments of the `.study_acousticBEM()` and `.study_acousticPointSource()` methods.
 A **boundaryCondition** object is created as follow: